 The 2013 ranking result might be a bombshell in Arabs circle who are assuming that Moroccans are less skilled in English than in Spanish or French.

-But, to many Moroccans, it isn’t a surprise, since it translates Moroccans’ tradition and will to always learn foreign languages in order to open up to the world and communicate with people from different backgrounds.
+However, to a lot of Moroccans, it isn’t a surprise, because it shows the tradition of Moroccan people and willingness to always learn foreign languages to be able to open up to the world and commune with communities coming from a variety of backgrounds.

-EF English Proficiency Index survey is based on a “standardized measurement of adult English proficiency, comparable between countries and over time”, it was first launched in 2011.
+EF English Proficiency Index survey, launched in 2011, is founded on a “standard measurement of adult’s English proficiency, comparative to countries and over time.

-EF EPI is the first index that measures the average English language ability of adults in different countries where English is being taught as a foreign language.
+EF EPI is the first index that measures an adult’s average English language ability in different countries where English is being taught as a foreign language.